 Pat has lived in Holmes Chapel for over 40 years and has been involved with many charities throughout that time.
 Currently, having retired, she is a coordinator for Christian Communicare and drive those without transport to their medical appointments around the area.
 She is a member of Holmes Chapel Methodist Church and assists with the Village Memory Cafe fortnightly.
 Some people may know her from working at the Leisure Centre and the Comprehensive School for many years.
 She also helps at Hermitage Primary School where her grandchildren attend.

-Peter has lived in Holmes Chapel since 1988 when he moved to the area to work on the Sizewell B project.
-He is married to Philippa and has two grown-up children.
+Peter has lived in Holmes Chapel since 1988, when he moved to the area to work on the Sizewell B project.
+He is married to Philippa and has two grown-up children and three grandchildren.
 Although originally working in Nuclear Engineering, Peter changed his career path to work in Economic Development and then moved to be the Chief Executive of South East Cheshire Enterprise and the Borough of Congleton Chamber of Commerce.
-In 2010 he returned to Nuclear Engineering but has recently retired from full-time employment at the end of 2018.
+In 2010 he returned to Nuclear Engineering but has retired from full-time employment at the end of 2018.

 Peter enjoys football and has been a season ticket holder at Old Trafford for 25 years.